stuft2/mpa630-research-project/README.md

 | V241234 | Generalized social trust | Ordinal | Trust in other people | — |
 | V241127 | Approval of Congress (binary) | Binary | Approve vs. disapprove Congress | Used for robustness checks alongside summary measure |

-## Describe the step-by-step process of how you cleaned your data
+---

 ## Data Cleaning

-Adapted existing R code for the ANES dataset, updating name, email, and date in the script header.
+1. Adapted existing R code for the ANES dataset, updating name, email, and date in the script header.
-Loaded the `pacman` package to manage dependencies.
+2. Loaded the `pacman` package to manage dependencies.
-Imported the CSV data into an object called `dt`.
+3. Imported the CSV data into an object called `dt`.
-Selected the 18 variables of interest and stored them in an object called `anes`.
+4. Selected the 17 variables of interest and stored them in an object called `anes`.
-Renamed all variable numbers with descriptive variable labels.
+5. Renamed all variable numbers with descriptive variable labels.
-Removed non-substantive responses using the codebook, recoding the following values as `NA`:
+6. Removed non-substantive responses using the codebook, recoding the following values as `NA`:
    - `-9` = Refused
    - `-8` = Don't know
    - `-4` = Error
    - `-2` = DK/RF
    - `-1` = Inapplicable
    - `99` = Haven't thought much about this
-Recoded trust variables into a binary measure: **High Trust** vs. **Low Trust**.
+7. Recoded trust variables into a binary measure: **High Trust** vs. **Low Trust**.
-Collapsed income categories to reduce the number of brackets.
+8. Collapsed income categories to reduce the number of brackets.
-Ran verification code to assess how much data was removed after recoding.
+9. Ran verification code to assess how much data was removed after recoding.
-Reran `summary()`, `glimpse()`, and `names()` on the cleaned `anes` object to confirm results.
+10. Reran `summary()`, `glimpse()`, and `names()` on the cleaned `anes` object to confirm results.